UPDATED MAY 2018

 The key to building a great business is to only work with clients who absolutely love you and love what you do.
 It’s how you get referrals and eliminate the usual stress that goes along with client work.
 It's also how you add massive value, which is the only way to get paid higher fees.

 The secret to only working with clients who love you, is to identify those clients who stand to benefit the most from what it is you do.
-It is these clients that you should aim to serve better than anyone else.
+It is these clients you should aim to serve better than anyone else.

 For example, if you are excited by e-Commerce but not particularly strong at it, then chances are you're not going to be able to help a client with an online store hit a massive home run.
 If you're great with conversions, a client with zero traffic is not going to appreciate your value as much as a client with lots of traffic.
 If you have an ethical problem serving a particular client then that tension is going to prevent you from knocking it out of the park.